-In a web hosting environment, running a FTP server is an essential function and it give client access to file servers.
-In this blog post lets look at how to install and configure ProFTPD on a Linux server.
+In a web hosting environment, running an FTP server is an essential function and it gives the client access to file servers.
+In this blog post, let’s look at how to install and configure ProFTPD on a Linux server.

-ProFTPD (short for Pro FTP daemon) is one of the a most popular FTP servers in Unix based environments.
-This is the most feature rich server with highly configurable options.
+ProFTPD (short for Pro FTP daemon) is one of the most popular FTP servers in Unix based environments.
+This is the most feature-rich server with highly configurable options.
 It is designed to be light-weight and is fast & secure.

 # cd /opt/download